zqleow13/Receiptify-Clone/README.md

 1) Top 10 tracks last month
 2) Top 10 tracks for the last 6 months

 I want to make Identeafy as I am a huge fan of Spotify and I don't want to wait for Spotify Wrapped to come out at the end of the year.
-I want to be able to access the stats as and when I want to and I want the stats to be shown in a different setting.
+I also want to be able to access the stats as and when I want to and I want the stats to be shown in an interesting way.

 ## Built With
 1) Python 3.11.5